abdelp/ror-capstone/README.md

 # Activities Tracker (ClockRoR)

 > This project consists of an app that tracks your activities.
 Each activity is specified with a starting and ending DateTime, they also can be included in groups.
+All of the requirements are listed [here](https://www.notion.so/Group-our-transactions-ccea2b6642664540a70de9f30bdff4ce)

 ## Built With